The Different Types of Stairlifts in the UK: Complete Guide

 Heavy-duty stairlifts

-Heavy-duty stairlifts are built for users with higher weight needs, supporting up to 200 kg (31 stone).
-They feature wider seats (up to 61 cm), reinforced rails, and stronger materials to ensure safety and comfort.
-These models are ideal for those who need extra support but still want a smooth and reliable ride.
-Prices start from £2,795, making them a solid choice for those needing a more robust solution.
+Heavy-duty stairlifts are designed for users with higher weight requirements, supporting up to 200 kg (31 stone).
+They offer wider seats (up to 61 cm), reinforced rails, and durable materials for safety and comfort.
+Heavy-duty stairlift prices in the UK start at £2,795, providing a reliable solution for those needing extra support.

 Pros Cons